-Women's Commission for Refugee Women and Children June 2008 Cover photograph: Boy making a reed basket at the UNHCR-supported vocational training program for the blind and disabled at the Blind Association, Jalalabad, Afghanistan.
+Women's Refugee Commission June 2008 Cover photograph: Boy making a reed basket at the UNHCR-supported vocational training program for the blind and disabled at the Blind Association, Jalalabad, Afghanistan.
 (UNHCR/S. Schulman)

-The Women's Commission for Refugee Women and Children works to improve the lives and defend the rights of refugee and internally displaced women and children.
+The Women's Refugee Commission advocates vigorously for laws, policies and programs to improve the lives and protect the rights of refugee and internally displaced women, children and young people, including those seeking asylum bringing about lasting, measurable change.

-The Women's Commission is legally part of the International Rescue Committee (IRC), a non-profit 501(c)(3) organization.
+The Women's Refugee Commission is legally part of the International Rescue Committee (IRC), a non-profit 501(c)(3) organization.
 It receives no direct financial support from the IRC.

-www.womenscommission.org
+www.womensrefugeecommission.org